amrkhalid-star902/volcano_3d_rendering_system/README.md

 A fixed compression rate is required for straightforward address computations, and the number of indirect look-ups for the compression should be limited.
 Then, decompression should be fast and easytoimplementin hardwareto keepthe pipelinelatency short.

+#### ETC1 Compressed Texture Image Formats
+The compression technique used in this project is called Ericsson Texture Comperssion.